Do I need a Face & Body Type Style Analysis?

 David Kitchener's 'Essences'

-Using measurements provided by the client, I identify both vertical and horizontal body shapes and provide a checklist of styling techniques that can visually minimise or accentuate certain features to create more balance.
-These techniques can be used if the client feels they look 'out of proportion' or if they want to create more 'visual balance,' using their own 'Style ID' and 'Body ID' guidelines.
+Along with evaluating your image identity, I assess both your vertical and horizontal body shapes and provide a checklist of styling techniques designed to visually downplay or emphasise certain features for a more balanced look.
+These methods can be used if you feel self-conscious about certain aspects of your appearance and want to achieve a more visually balanced look whilst also adhering to your 'Style ID' and 'Body ID' guidelines.

 An artistic approach to body shapes